aneshas/eventstore/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/aneshas/eventstore)](https://goreportcard.com/report/github.com/aneshas/eventstore)

-Embeddable SQL EventStore + Aggregate Abstraction written in Go using gorm as an underlying persistence mechanism meaning - it will work with `almost` (tested sqlite and postgres) whatever underlying database gorm will support (just use the respective gorm driver - sqlite and postgres provided).
+Embeddable SQL EventStore + Aggregate Abstraction written in Go using gorm as an underlying persistence mechanism meaning - it will work with `almost` (tested sqlite and postgres) whatever underlying database gorm will support (use the provided `WithSQLiteDB` or `WithPostgresDB` options to configure the database).

 It is also equiped with a fault-tolerant projection system that can be used to build read models for testing purposes and is also ready for production workloads in combination with [Ambar.cloud](https://ambar.cloud/) using the provided ambar package.